-Noise modelling is based on the architectural drawings prepared by Janssen Designs, dated 24 October 2022 and attached as Appendix C.
+Noise modelling is based on the architectural drawings prepared by Janssen Designs attached as Appendix C.

 6.1 Indoor and Outdoor Play Areas

 The AAAC has presented a range of A-weighted sound power levels per child in Table 1 of its 'Guideline for Child Care Centre Acoustic Assessment'.
 The sound power levels of each group are presented in Table 6 and have been adopted to assess noise emissions from children in this assessment.